g1879/DrissionPage/README.md

 element = page.ele('some text', timeout = 2)
 ```

-3、Jump to the first tab
+3. Jump to the first tab

 ```python
 # selenium